syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Getting-Started.md

 {% endtabs %}
 ![Setting column count to data form in Xamarin.Android DataForm](SfDataForm_images/DataFormGrid.png)

-## Loading SfDataForm with customized height and width
+## Loading DataForm with customized height and width

-The SfDataForm can be loaded with specific height and width inside different layouts by specifying the height and width of the SfDataForm when adding it as a child to its parent.
+The DataForm can be loaded with specific height and width inside different layouts by specifying the height and width of the DataForm when adding it as a child to its parent.

 {% tabs %}
 {% highlight c# %}